The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 See Example 1.

 The NRB is currently £325,000.
-This threshold has applied from 6 April 2009 and it is intended to remain at that level until 5 April 2021.
+This threshold has applied from 6 April 2009 and it is intended to remain at that level until 5 April 2026 (as announced in the 2021 March Budget).

 Thresholds in previous years can be found at inheritance tax thresholds and interest rates.